pisto/nlchains/README.md

 | `CMAKE_CUDA_FLAGS`    | Flags for the GPU code generation, e.g. -arch=sm_35                             |
 | `portable`            | If `TRUE`, prefer linking static libraries to make the executable more portable |

+Two Dockerfiles are provided in the repo: they can be used to build `nlchains` in a Fedora virtual environment with minimal effort.

 # Launching a simulation

 `nlchains` can be launched stand-alone to use one GPU on the current host, or through your MPI implementation to use multiple GPUs across multiple nodes.
 When multiple GPUs are present, `nlchains` splits equally the number of copies of the ensemble among the available GPUs.
 There is no way to divide the work in unequal shards: all GPUs should have essentially the same computational speed (check the clocks with `nvidia-smi`!), otherwise the faster GPUs will run at the pace of the slower ones.